Is Your Prospect’s Security Program Blocking Your Message?

 Now the problem gets worse (as if it could!).
-Some webmasters believe any company has the right do what they want.
+Some webmasters believe any company has the right to do what they want.
 After all, it is their software.
-Still others contend choice is the key issue and that users should be allowed to block anything they wish.
+Still, others contend choice is the key issue and that users should be allowed to block anything they wish.

 Here’s the grey area: those who get their new notebook may not know how to change their default settings, so they leave them on.
 The result: content is blocked.

-There have been instances where this particular software (that shares its name with a major salt company as well as well-respected art museum), even went so far as to strip out family pictures, logos, navigation tools, banner ads or other images that didn’t happen to meet its standards
+There have been instances where this particular software (that shares its name with a major salt company as well as a well-respected art museum), even went so far as to strip out family pictures, logos, navigation tools, banner ads or other images that didn’t happen to meet its standards.

 Don’t get addled.
 There are potential software solutions.
 And there are online forums discussing action that could (and should!) be taken to protect your online revenues.